 Divorce and Dissolution

-Divorce and Dissolution Law Firm in Ohio
+Divorce & Marital Dissolution Lawyers in Ohio

 Regardless of whether it’s through divorce or dissolution of marriage, separation can be an incredibly stressful and emotional situation for spouses and their families.
 It involves restructuring your property, finances, and family unit.
 This can sometimes make it feel like you’re reorienting your entire life, and in many ways you are.
 You’ll need to decide parenting schedules, child support, how to distribute assets, and whether alimony is needed.
 To make matters even more complicated, you’ll need to do all of this through an intimidating legal system and in compliance with federal and state guidelines that regulate every relevant aspect of your separation, from real estate policies to custody laws.